nicholas-tedesco/chess-minimax/README.md

 Alpha-Beta Pruning
 - pruning allows us to skip over the evaluation of certain nodes / paths while still finding the most optimal solution
    - alpha and beta are dynamically-maintained bounds that dictate whether or not we will perform pruning
-- for an explanation, consider the following example:
+   - for example, in the above game tree, we never actually have to explore the fourth node on the bottom
-   - white has three possible moves, each with their own subtrees to a speciif
+      - if we know that the subtree on the left will return a 7, once we hit a value lower than 7 for the subtree on the right, we know that max(7, <7) will always be 7
-   -
+   - @raphsilva on GitHub has a nice [minimax_simulator](https://raphsilva.github.io/utilities/minimax_simulator/) if you'd like to try out some of your own pruning scenarios
-- we can maximize the amount of prune nodes by exploring the best moves first; see the iterative deepening section for more on how move sorting is implemented in this project
+- we can maximize the amount of nodes pruned by exploring the best moves first; see the iterative deepening section for more on how move sorting is implemented in this project

 Iterative Deepening
 - iterative deepening is the process of incrementing our depth of search until reaching a goal / maximum depth